 We’ve all been there, and this kind of dinnertime stress isn’t about to disappear anytime soon.
-So, we reached out to our wise mamas in our Everymom Facebook Tribe to see what hacks they swear by to make super suppers happen night after night.
+So, we reached out to our wise mamas in our Everymom Facebook Network to see what hacks they swear by to make super suppers happen night after night.
 Here’s what they swear by to survive the nightly dinner time dilemma.

 Planning and prepping are key

 “Working a 9 to 5 requires a Crockpot (or Instant Pot) in our house.
 Prepare everything the evening before, dump it all in before you head out for work, and a delicious dinner is ready when you walk in the door.” – Trisha M.